Moodhunter34/To-Do-List-Web-Application/README.md

 We can also extend other exceptions for better type specificity:

 ```
-@ResponseStatus(code = HttpStatus.NOT_FOUND, reason = "A duck was not found, QUACK!!!")
+@ResponseStatus(code = HttpStatus.NOT_FOUND, reason = "A user was not found")
-public class DuckNotFoundException extends EntityNotFoundException {
+public class UserNotFoundException extends EntityNotFoundException {

-	public DuckNotFoundException() {
+	public UserNotFoundException() {
 		super(); // calls EntityNotFoundException()
 	}

-	public DuckNotFoundException(String message) {
+	public UserNotFoundException(String message) {
 		super(message); // calls EntityNotFoundException(String message)
 	}
 }
 ```

-The above `DuckNotFoundException` is a custom exception inheriting from the `EntityNotFoundException`, we can throw this in our code like any other exception.
+The above `UserNotFoundException` is a custom exception inheriting from the `EntityNotFoundException`, we can throw this in our code like any other exception.
 We can also specify a simple response by annotating the exception with `@ResponseStatus`.
 The above example states:

 - The response code is a 404, using the enum value of HttpStatus.NOT_FOUND
 - The reason/message sent in the response is the supplied String literal